FENCED IN: Making Fences

 But sometimes I like to do something different with water though.
 I love sliver, but it doesn’t show up as well over organza or lace.
 So I like to use the #8 weight metallics, again in the bobbin.
 They make wonderful waves and rivulets.
 This is a thread you can use only in the bobbin.
 It defines the movement of water beautifully.

-Everyone always worries about not being able to see from the back, but it ‘s not true.
+Everyone always worries about not being able to see from the back, but it ‘s not that hard.
 Here’s an unfinished piece almost ready for stippling.
 You can see the sun, the dragonfly and the rocks all on the back side, All you have to do is stipple.around them.

 I hope this series leaves you excited and able to try all kinds of threads you thought were too hard or too difficult to work with in the bobbin.
 It’s a brand new world of possibilities, and beautiful choices.